 Once finished, a new indicator will appear above the topic description letting others know that the topic was copied, shared, etc.

-The Share filter will show any Topics that are shared with you, though publish dates will be disabled by default.
+Use the Shared With Me filter from course Topics to see any topics that other teachers have shared with you.
+The original publish dates will be disabled by default, letting you set up a new publish date on this shared version.
 If you edit the topic, the publish and expiration date fields will be enabled again.
 If a teacher has been granted collaborative access, they will see the option to Save and Add Materials within the Topic editor.
 Teachers with view only access will only see publish settings in the editor, and won't be allow to edit any other part of the topic.

 Note: Due to storage considerations, content types with files can not be modified on Copied Topics.
 This includes Audio, Video, Photos, and Downloads.
 Teachers can remove these content types and add additional ones to replace them however.